Improve app usability through display of metadata in graphical layouts

 For larger layouts, I suggest using a grid rather than list view for better using the layout.
 I will add more things here but I have to think them through.

-#4 Updated by cpg about 6 years ago
+#4 Updated by cpg over 6 years ago

 we got the mockup of the movies view from the designer. this is not pixel accurate, but it gives an idea of what the movies share view should look like: